JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ## OUnit2

-* We have been using `OUnit2` mostly as a black box up to now
+* We have been using the `OUnit2` library mostly as a black box up to now
 * Now we will go through the details, which are in fact very simple
   - There is not much in `OUnit2` per se, if you want something extra just write some higher-order functions to do it
 * Here is your standard simple `tests.ml` file, from the simple-set example: